torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 RoCE capability setup
 ---------------------
-Not all PCI VFs/SFs require RoCE capability.
+Analt all PCI VFs/SFs require RoCE capability.

 When RoCE capability is disabled, it saves system memory per PCI VF/SF.

-When user disables RoCE capability for a VF/SF, user application cannot send or receive any RoCE packets through this VF/SF and RoCE GID table for this PCI will be empty.
+When user disables RoCE capability for a VF/SF, user application cananalt send or receive any RoCE packets through this VF/SF and RoCE GID table for this PCI will be empty.

-When RoCE capability is disabled in the device using port function attribute, VF/SF driver cannot override it.
+When RoCE capability is disabled in the device using port function attribute, VF/SF driver cananalt override it.

 - Get RoCE capability of the VF device::